Chembarathi (TV series): Plot

 Kalyani and Anand start to grow closer, and Anand reveals his affection for Kalyani to Akhila.
-This is when Ganga, Priyanka's younger sister, enters Thrichambalam who is the selected bride for Anand by Akhila.
-She steals Kalyani's perfectly matching horoscope (with Anand) to gain Akhila's approval.
-Anand declares in a press-meet that the person who wins 'The Best Brand Ambassador' title will be his wife.
+This is when Ganga, Priyanka's younger sister, enters Trichambaram.
+She has stolen Kalyani's horoscope, which is perfectly matched with Anand, to gain Akhila's approval.
+Akhila selects Ganga as the bride for Anand.
+Yet Anand declares in a press conference that the person who wins the "Best Brand Ambassador" title will be his wife.
 Anand secretly makes Kalyani live in his room to practice for the final item: a dance competition.
-Ganga tries to kill Anand's father but is saved by Kalyani, who catches Ganga.
+Meanwhile, Ganga tries to kill Anand's father but is saved by Kalyani, who catches her.
 Kalyani wins the Brand Ambassador Title but Ganga threatens to commit suicide unless she is arranged with Anand, forcing Akhila's hand.
 In turn, Kalyani's marriage is fixed with Neeraj.
 Anand, with the help of a Mumbai-based detective Gireesh Menon, learns the truth about Ganga.
-Gireesh tells Anand to meet in their usual meeting place to hand over Ganga's details.
-But he has an accident and the file is taken by Prianka's goon.
-During the night before the wedding, Vilasini kidnaps Aniyankuttan and makes Kalyani write a letter stating that she is leaving the place.
+When Gireesh attempts to hand over Ganga's details to Anand, the file is taken by Priyanka's goon.

+During the night before the wedding, Vilasini kidnaps Kalyani's younger brother, Aniyankuttan, and makes Kalyani write a letter stating that she is leaving.
 Vilasini tells Kalyani to go to a broken house behind the Vilipuram Devi Temple.
 Vilasini disrobes Kalyani so she can't run away, but Anand rescues her.

-Anand marries Kalyani and Ganga and Anand's marriage is cancelled due to a smoke explosion created by Aravind and Subaru.
+Anand marries Kalyani, and his marriage to Ganga is cancelled due to a smoke explosion created by his friends Aravind and Subaru.
 Meanwhile, Neeraj, who is Anand's friend, cancels his wedding with Kalyani.

-Vilasini incites doubts in Akhila's mind regarding Kalyani and Anand's relationship.
-Akhila consults an astrologer who forecasts that Anand's and Kalyani's marriage had taken place.
-He gives Akhila a letter and asks her to open it the next day at 8:30 am and if what he had written in that letter happens in Trichmbalam then what he said is true.
+Vilasini then attempts to incite doubts in Akhila's mind regarding Kalyani and Anand's relationship.
+Akhila consults an astrologer, who predicts that Anand had married Kalyani.